cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * `additive_secret_share(vec: Vec[Field], num_shares: Unsigned, field: type)
-  -> Vec[Vec[Field]]` takes a vector of field elements and returns multiple vectors of the same length, such that they all add up to the input vector, and each vector on its own is indistinguishable from uniform randomness.
+  -> Vec[Vec[Field]]` takes a vector of field elements and returns multiple vectors of the same length, such that they all add up to the input vector, and each proper subset of the vectors are indistinguishable from random.

 # Overview